Do you have questions about the process of graduation?

 The Business Office wishes to congratulate this year’s graduates and would like to remind students to review their account balance in their student portal.
-Undergraduate students pay a graduation fee of $100 that covers the entire cost of graduation processing and commencement, including diplomas, caps, and gowns.
-The $125 fee for graduate students and $200 fee for doctoral students includes diplomas, caps, gowns, hoods, and other applicable fees.
+The fee for undergraduate students is $100, $125 for master’s students, and $200 for doctorate students.
 All outstanding Lindenwood charges must be paid before diplomas are released.
 All graduating students must pay the graduation fee regardless of whether they choose to participate in the ceremony.

 Is there a graduation rehearsal I need to attend?